7ujian/meg4/docs/en/advgame.md

 - `verbs`: array of strings, aliases to `verb1`, `verb2`, `verb3` etc. (only used in the JSON)
 - `nouns`: array of strings, aliases to nouns (only used in the JSON)
 - `colors`: array of 5 numbers, intro and room background and text, and prompt color
-- `textpos`: number, text position from top in pixels
+- `pos`: number, text position from top in pixels
 - `custom`: array of strings, additional C code to display user interface (first intro code, second room code)
 - `logic`: array of strings, common game logic script executed before each and every command
 - `config0`: structure, main game configuration